Listen to the audio version of this article:

 2. Choose the presenters & team

 When preparing for a webinar, you’ll need to pick a qualified presenter.
-It should be a person who’s knowledgeable on the subject, not afraid of public speaking and answering tough questions, has good charisma and is at least a bit immune to stress.
-Of course, your web seminar can have more than one presenter.
+It should be a person who’s knowledgeable on the subject, not afraid of public speaking and answering tough questions, has good charisma, and is at least a bit immune to stress.
+Of course, your web seminar can have more than one presenter and even a separate webinar host.

 Then, you can choose an assistant, who could admin the chat and possibly answer some of the audience’s questions while the speaker continues with their presentation.